reynico/blog.nico.ninja/_posts/2022-05-15-hiding-your-footprints.markdown

 There are some additional tasks you could benefit from: [Privacy checkup](https://www.facebook.com/privacy/checkup/?source=settings_and_privacy) is a section aimed to change the visibility of your past and future posts as well as the profile information you set.

-1. Under **Who can see what you share** there's a quick form where you can review your profile information settings (set everything to "Only me"), and on the next page you'll see "Limit past posts".
+1. Under **Who can see what you share** there's a quick form where you can review your profile information settings (set everything to "Only Me"), and on the next page you'll see "Limit past posts".
 Tap on "Limit" and confirm.
 That way your past posts will be hidden.
 2. **Your data settings on Facebook** is really scary: During the time you probably accepted some Facebook permissions on several apps such as Spotify and so on.
-Review them on this section and delete the unused ones.
+Review them in this section and delete the unused ones.
 You never know how much data those apps are getting from you!

 ### Instagram
-I'd suggest to set your personal Instagram account to private.
-There's no reason other than exposing a big amount the data open-wide to the Internet!
+I'd suggest setting your personal Instagram account to private.
+There's no reason other than exposing a big amount of the data open-wide to the Internet!
 Under Settings > Privacy:
   1. Set your account to private.
   2. Allow mentions just from people you follow.
   3. Under message controls, set everything to "requests" so in case someone contacts you, you'll get those messages in a different folder.